 Misconceptions and curriculum connection.
 The inspection identifies that misconceptions are not always consistently addressed in some subjects, and that early years play activities do not always connect tightly to taught content.
 Ask how these improvement points are being tackled, and what changes you would notice in Reception and Year 1.

 Competition for places.
-With more applications than offers in the latest available normal round figures, admission is not something to assume.
+Admission is not something to assume without checking Devon's current criteria and local demand.
 Families should have realistic back-up options in the same area.

 The Trust structure.
 Day-to-day leadership is described as the Head of School, within a trust where central leadership also holds responsibilities, including safeguarding roles.
 Some families like that additional layer of oversight; others prefer fully school-led structures.